GabbyGuinard/Homeownership-Ability/README.md

 #### Step 3: Clean/ Transform Data
   - This was done using MySQL Workbench.
 I wrote queries to :
-    - remove missing data
+    - remove rows with missing data
-    - generate new columns (either by using mathematical formulas or manipulating strings)
+    - generate new columns to derive insights(either by using mathematical formulas or manipulating strings)
     - reformat existing columns
   - Shown in *DATA_CLEANING* directory.

 #### Step 4: Data Modeling
-  - I wrote python scripts in Virtual Studio Code to generate a grouped regression model that predicts the average percent difference between average income and the income required to afford a home for each county by year up to the year 2030.
+  - Virtual Studio Code was used to write python scripts that generate a grouped regression model that predicts the average percent difference between average income and the income required to afford a home bassed on the year for each U.S county.
+This model was used to create a table that contains a column indicating the year, another indicating the county, and a final column indicating the responce value from the regresion model.
+Each county is evaluated for the years 2022- 2030.
-  - Shown in *DATA_MODELING* directory.
+  - Shown in *DATA_MINING* directory.

 #### Step 5: Data Visualization
   - Power BI was used to create an interactive dashboard to visualize and describe key insights and trends identified by step 3 and 4.